brandedoutcast/publish-nuget/README.md

 SYMBOLS_PACKAGE_PATH | Path to the generated symbols package

 **FYI:**
-- Outputs may not be set if the action failed
+- Outputs may or may not be set depending on the action inputs or if the action failed
 - `NUGET_SOURCE` must support `/v3-flatcontainer/PACKAGE_NAME/index.json` for version change detection to work
 - Multiple projects can make use of steps to configure each project individually, common inputs between steps can be given as `env` for [job / workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#env)